MV10/mv10.github.io/_posts/2024-01-20-monkey-hi-hat-getting-started-tutorial.md

 By now, you should be able to recognize most of this.
 We're declaring another MHH-provided uniform called `time` which is the number of seconds elapsed since the shader started running.
 (In this case, that refers to the FX shader only; the visualizer has a separate `time` uniform that is only available to that program.)

-Since this code is based on something from Shadertoy, the "backwards" interpretation of `fragCoord`, so we add a `#define` macro -- anywhere the program refers to `fragCoord`, the calculation `(fragCoord * resolution)` is applied, which gives us the Shadertoy-style denormalized interpretation of `fragCoord`.
+Since this code is based on something from Shadertoy, it assumes the "backwards" interpretation of `fragCoord`, so we add a `#define` macro in line 14.
+Anywhere the program refers to `fragCoord`, the calculation `(fragCoord * resolution)` is applied, which gives us the Shadertoy-style denormalized interpretation of `fragCoord`.
 Ironically, this is often to support a `uv` calculation which turns right around and normalizes that value.
 But such tricks do make porting easier, and most compilers will optimize that anyway, so it isn't worth worrying about too much.

 You can load a visualizer plus a specific FX with one command: